section-engineering-education/engineering-education/articles/js-and-web-apis/index.md

 - Fetch data from an API.
 - Wait for some time to elapse before executing.

 But, the above-mentioned functionality is commonly used in today's web applications.
-In this guide, you will learn how this functionality is achieved Asynchronously with Web Browser APIs and JavaScript Promises.
-You will also learn how the two are implemented under the hood.
+In this guide, you will learn how this functionality is achieved Asynchronously with Web Browser APIs.

 With an understanding of Asynchronous functionality you should be able to:
 1. Run long-running JavaScript functions without blocking the Thread Of Execution.
 2. Run functionality related to long-running JavaScript functions once they are completed.
-3. Understand what happens under the hood during the entire process.
+3. Understand what happens during the entire process.

 ### Prerequisites
 Before you begin this guide you will need: